-An introduction to structural and functional development of the human visual system and the methodology used to study visual development.
+An introduction to structural and functional development of the human visual system; to functional development of the human visual system; and an introduction to and the methodology used to study visual development.

 VSCI-V 723 The Eye as an Optical Instrument (4 cr.)
 P: OPT-V 663 or equivalent.